 Business owners tend to be bottom line thinkers, and if a strategy is not leading to immediate sales or quality leads, it is quickly abandoned.
 What they fail to understand is that a quality social media strategy is not about Facebook “Likes” or “Retweets,” but about building and nurturing prospective customers and leading them to your website or landing page with high quality relevant content.

 A good social media strategy should lead your potential customers to your company website or landing page and culminate with a conversion.
+It should also ignite your lead generation.
 Content marketing staples like blog posts, downloadable eBooks, whitepapers and video are the glue that binds your social media strategy together.